Shlomi Fish as a Programmer - the pre-Elpas Years

 My first gig was to translate a document from English to Hebrew.
 I remember my friend and I (still the same friend) sitting in front of the computer and translating the introduction together.
 It was great fun, and our employer enjoyed it.

-Then my friend decided he was too busy for it and we should split the work and each translate separately (a big Extreme Programming No-no).
+Then my friend decided he was too busy for it and we should split the work and each translate separately (which Extreme Programming recommends against in advocating Pair programming).
 It took me a long time to do my translation and my father corrected my mistakes.
 Still, it was not of a very good quality and I did not spend a lot of time focusing on a perfectly correct translation.
 There were also many technical terms.

 Another gig I got was when my friend had to do a programming project for his school of querying the school’s global schedule.
 He needed something that would be able to translate the Civil Calendar into the Jewish Calendar (as many of the vacations in Israel happen on Jewish dates).
 I read about it in the Hebrew Encyclopedia, and eventually was able to come up with a method to do the conversion.
 I went to my friend house, and explained to him how to do it.
 He said: “Shlomi, if you can do it, why don’t you write it for us, and we’ll credit you for it”.
 Having a lot of time I agreed.

 Using Turbo C++, I started writing a crude, 16-bit code to convert Gregorian dates to Jewish dates.
-The Jewish calendar is not simple at all, as it has quite a lot of religious caveats.
+The Jewish calendar is not simple at all, as it has quite a lot of religious gotchas.
 Nevertheless, the code was eventually working.
-I use some C++ features, but my friend later insisted on his program being pure C and said I should convert them all to C. A beautiful class I wrote and some operator overloading of it had to be sacrificed for this sake.
+I used some C++ features, but my friend later insisted on the code being pure C and said I should convert them all to C. A beautiful class I wrote and some operator overloading of it had to be sacrificed for this sake.

 My friend integrated the code with his project, and later he phoned me to tell that he and his partner agreed to give me 0.5% of their future earnings.
 There weren’t any, but I still enjoyed the experience.